Trump envoy arrives in Israel amid rising Gaza death toll of Palestinians seeking aid

 German Foreign Minister Johann Wadephul was also due in Israel later Thursday on a two-day trip that will also take him to the Israeli-occupied West Bank.

-Berlin hasn’t joined major allies France, Britain, and Canada, in saying they will recognize a Palestinian state in September.
+Berlin hasn’t joined major allies France, Britain, and Canada in saying it will recognize a Palestinian state in September.
 But in a statement ahead of his departure Thursday, Wadephul underlined Germany’s position that a two-state solution is “the only way” to ensure a future in peace and security for people on both sides.

 “For Germany, the recognition of a Palestinian state stands rather at the end of the process.
 But such a process must begin now.
-Germany will not move from this aim.
-Germany also will be forced to react to unilateral steps," Wadephul said without elaborating.
+Germany will not move from this aim," Wadephul said.

 U.S. revokes visas of Palestinian officials